Medication Search - Nu-Tiaprofenic

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Nu-Tiaprofenic medication come in?
+What form(s) does Nu-Tiaprofenic come in?

 Nu-Tiaprofenic is no longer being manufactured for sale in Canada.
 For brands that may still be available, search under tiaprofenic.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

-How should I use the Nu-Tiaprofenic medication?
+How should I use Nu-Tiaprofenic?

 The recommended adult dose is 600 mg daily in 2 or 3 divided doses.
 It may be taken as 300 mg taken twice a day or 200 mg taken 3 times a day.